Dr Caroline Roney

 Engineering 333, Mile End

-Dr Caroline Roney is a lecturer in Computational Medicine and a Medical Research Council Skills Development Fellow in the School of Engineering and Materials Science, Queen Mary University of London.
+Dr Caroline Roney is a Reader in Computational Medicine and a UKRI Future Leaders Fellow in the School of Engineering and Materials Science, Queen Mary University of London.
 She has a background in both mathematics and biomedical engineering, with an MMath in Mathematics from the University of Oxford, and an MRes in Biomedical Research from Imperial College London.
 She received her PhD degree in signal processing of cardiac arrhythmia data from the Department of Bioengineering and National Heart and Lung Institute, Imperial College London (2011-2015).
 She then worked in the computational modelling team at Liryc, University of Bordeaux, funded by a Fondation Lefoulon Delalande fellowship (2015-2017).
 Recently, she was an MRC research fellow at King's College London working in the Cardiac Electro-Mechanics Research Group (2017-2021).
-She is a visiting lecturer with the School of Biomedical Engineering & Imaging Sciences, King's College London.